hanpari/sovereign/source/02/052_drama.md

 "You don't seem too sorry to me.
 May I know what's happening here?"

 "This is a secret," retorted Andrey.
+"You treated me like a mental, Sava."

+"If you act as a lunatic, what you can expect?"

-"You treated me like a mental, Sava.
-Now it's my turn for a little revenge.
+"Now it's my turn for a little revenge.
 You will never know what happened between this fine lady and me.
 No one will ever tell you.
 Mystery of the Universe stays closed before your very eyes, which will haunt you to the last breath."

 Gromov sighed, turning to Samara.
-"If I understand correctly, the wheelchair of your aunt has broken, so you called Andrey.
+"If I understand correctly, the wheelchair of your aunt was broken, so you called Andrey.
 Have you met him before?"

-Even though Andrey tried to hush Samara vehemently, she disregarded him and led Gromov outside to a  garden where the flowers had begun blossoming.
+Even though Andrey tried to hush Samara vehemently, she disregarded him and led Gromov outside to a garden.

 The place did not match Gromov's memories, having been replaced by a more vivid, picturesque corner of a fairyland.